spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/installation.md

 Preparing a production deployment requires a few steps.

-Step 1: Save the following to your-values.yaml, ideally in your git repo.
+1. Save the following to your-values.yaml, ideally in your git repo.
 ```yaml
 global:
   openshift: false # If running on openshift, set to true